huggingface/transformers/docs/source/en/custom_models.md

 ## Configuration

 A configuration, given by the base [`PretrainedConfig`] class, contains all the necessary information to build a model.
-This is where you'll configure the parameters of the custom ResNet model.
-Different configurations gives different ResNet model types.
+This is where you'll configure the attributes of the custom ResNet model.
+Different attributes gives different ResNet model types.

 The three main rules for customizing a configuration are:

-1. A custom configuration must inherit from [`PretrainedConfig`].
-Inheritance ensures a custom model has all the functionality of a Transformers model such as [`PretrainedConfig.from_pretrained`], [`PretrainedConfig.save_pretrained`], and [`PretrainedConfig.push_to_hub`].
+1. A custom configuration must subclass [`PretrainedConfig`].
+This ensures a custom model has all the functionality of a Transformers' model such as [`~PretrainedConfig.from_pretrained`], [`~PretrainedConfig.save_pretrained`], and [`~PretrainedConfig.push_to_hub`].
-2. The [`PretrainedConfig`] `__init__` must accept any `kwargs` and `kwargs` must be passed to the superclass `__init__`. [`PretrainedConfig`] has more more fields than the ones you're setting in your custom configuration.
-When you load a configuration with [`PretrainedConfig.from_pretrained`], those fields need to be accepted by your configuration and passed to the superclass.
+2. The [`PretrainedConfig`] `__init__` must accept any `kwargs`, and they must be passed to the superclass `__init__`. [`PretrainedConfig`] has more fields than the ones you're setting in your custom configuration, so when you load a configuration with [`~PretrainedConfig.from_pretrained`], those fields need to be accepted by your configuration and passed to the superclass.

 > [!TIP]
 > It is useful to check the validity of some of the parameters.
-In the example below, a check is implemented to ensure `block_type` and `stem_type` are one of the predefined values.
+In the example below, a check is implemented to ensure `block_type` and `stem_type` belong to one of the predefined values.
 >
 > Add `model_type` to the configuration class to enable [AutoClass](./models#autoclass) support.